Data Centers in Constanța

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Constanța as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Azure via private network extensions to the primary hub in Bucharest.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Constanța, as of September 2025.
+Organizations connect to major cloud providers by procuring private network services, such as PNI or wavelength circuits, to major European hubs like Frankfurt, Vienna, or the national capital, Bucharest.

-Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-critical workloads.
-Providers like Hivelocity and Leasweb offer services accessible to the Romanian market.
+Bare Metal: Bare metal server options are available, offering dedicated compute for performance-sensitive workloads.
+Providers like Hivelocity and OVHcloud can service the region, providing infrastructure that bypasses the public cloud virtualization layer.

 Power Analysis